 - 3 Best things to do in Trinidad in three days

 Trinidad is a colonial town in the central part of Cuba, on the Southern coast.
-There is an airport but it is not international, meaning you will have to go via Havana to get there.
-We got a collective taxi from Havana for 30 CUC each, if you want to have the whole car to yourself it will cost you 120 CUC.
+There is an airport but it is not international, meaning you will have to fly via Havana to get there.
+I recommend going there with a collective taxi from Havana.
+We got a collective taxi from Havana for 30 CUC each, if you want to have the whole car to yourself it will cost you 120 CUC in total.
 If you’re going to Trinidad by taxi, whether collective or individual, make sure to get it from the bus station of Havana, a short 15-minute drive out of the centre, as this will be considerably cheaper than getting one from central Havana.
+The drive from Havana to Trinidad takes around 2 hours.

 Where to stay in Trinidad